 UPDATED HUD Guidelines And How This Change Affect Borrowers

 Compensating Factors will come into play more than ever for borrowers with under 640 FICO.
-Compensating Factors is required on manual underwriting with high debt to income ratios.
+Compensating Factors are required in manual underwriting with high debt to income ratios.
 Here are the debt-to-income ratio caps on manual underwrites on FHA loans:

-- The maximum front end debt to income ratio with no compensating factors is 31% front end 43% back end
+- The maximum front-end debt to income ratio with no compensating factors is 31% front-end and 43% back end

-- The maximum front end debt to income ratio with one compensating factors is 37% front end 47% back end
+- The maximum front-end debt to income ratio with one compensating factor is 37% front-end and 47% back end

-- The maximum front end debt to income ratio with two compensating factors is 40% front end 50% back end
+- The maximum front-end debt to income ratio with two compensating factors is 40% front end and 50% back end

-The following is considered compensating factors by mortgage underwriters:
+The following are considered compensating factors by mortgage underwriters: